 Anyway, the translation services you can get from Reedsy are;

 - Book translation

 - Translation assessments

-Book translation is pretty much self-explanatory.
-You hire a native speaker to covert the manuscript in their language.
-Reedsy majorly hosts Spanish, Portuguese, Italian, German, and French translators.
+The book translation is pretty much self-explanatory.
+You hire a native speaker to convert the manuscript in their language.
+Reedsy hosts Spanish, Portuguese, Italian, German, and French translators.

 The translation assessment services involve proofreading your translated manuscript.

-Sometimes, what one implies in one language typically turns out completely different in another.
+Sometimes, what one implies in one language typically turns out to be completely different in another.
 The proofreader identifies the glitches, discusses them with the author, and fixes the errors.